 Instructors are urged to schedule a class visit for orientation to the TLC early in the semester to encourage students to use TLC services often.
 To schedule a class orientation, please call (864) 592-4715.

-Lunch service, provided by Chick-Fil-a, is available in the Jack A. Powers Building Student Life Center (Student Hub), on the SCC Central Campus, Monday - Thursday, from 9:15am - 1:15pm.
+Lunch service, provided by Chick-Fil-a, is available in the Jack A. Powers Building Student Life Center (Student Hub), on the Giles Campus, Monday - Thursday, from 9:15am - 1:15pm.
 A selection of hot sandwiches, salads, fresh fruit and cookies are available for purchase.